AffanI03/AffanI03/README.md

 Can fork a repository to their own GitHub account. -DONE

 Branching:
-Knows how to create a new branch in a repository.
-Understands the purpose of branches in version control.
-Can switch between branches.
+Knows how to create a new branch in a repository. - DONE Understands the purpose of branches in version control. - DONE Can switch between branches.
-Can merge branches using pull requests.
+Can merge branches using pull requests. - DONE

 Commits:
-Can make and commit changes to a repository. -DONE Understands the importance of clear and descriptive commit messages. -DONE Knows how to undo changes (revert back to older version).
+Can make and commit changes to a repository. -DONE Understands the importance of clear and descriptive commit messages. -DONE Knows how to undo changes (revert back to older version). - DONE

 Pull Requests:
-Can create a pull request to propose changes. -DONE Understands the review process and how to request reviews.
-Knows how to address feedback and make changes in a pull request.
+Can create a pull request to propose changes. -DONE Understands the review process and how to request reviews. - DONE Knows how to address feedback and make changes in a pull request. - DONE

 Collaboration:
 Can collaborate with others by forking and contributing to open-source projects.
 Understands how to resolve merge conflicts.
-Knows how to use comments and discussions in pull requests.
+Knows how to use comments and discussions in pull requests. -DONE

 Documentation:
 Understands the importance of documenting repositories with a README and other documentation files.